projectatomic/atomic-site/source/docs/docker-image-author-guidance.md

 your container (using `docker run -i`), which runs the wrapper script, which in turn starts your process.
 Now say that you want to kill your container with `CTRL+C`.
-If your wrapper script used `exec` to start the server process, docker will send `SIGINT` to the server process, and everything will be work as you expect.
+If your wrapper script used `exec` to start the server process, docker will send `SIGINT` to the server process, and everything will work as you expect.
 If you didn't use `exec` in your wrapper script, docker will send `SIGINT` to the process for the wrapper script - and your process will keep running like nothing happened.